tjensengit/appm-4600-numerics/policies.md

 See the separate [syllabus document](syllabus.md).

 ## Recitations
-There are no recitations
+Thursdays, led by the TA.

 ## Exams
-- There will be **two midterms**, which might be *take-home* exams
+- There will be **two midterms**
-- There is an **final** exam (done remotely, probably proctored via the Proctorio software -- you will need a laptop with zoom and a chrome browser; we'll do a dry-run first.)
+- There is a **final** exam

 ## Projects

-There are no projects
+There are no projects (some semesters we do a final project instead of a final exam)

 ## Homeworks